About Peer to Peer Lending

 The credit history and other information is typically displayed for the investor to see so they can make an informed decision on the borrower.

 Many companies now also have “auto-investing” which enables almost hands-off investing, similar to a bank.
-It’s important to note that P2P is not banking and as such the interest income is much higher than banks (anywhere from 3% to 20% or more) but so is the risk.
+It’s important to note that P2P is not banking and as such the interest income is much higher than banks (anywhere from 3% to 25% or more) but the risk is also a little higher.

-P2P is not insured by government banking insurance like the FDIC in the U.S.A. or FSCS in the U.K. However in some countries P2P companies are regulated by some entity like the Financial Conduct Authority (FCA) in the U.K. and the Securities and Exchange Commission (SEC) in the U.S.A.
+P2P is not insured by government banking insurance like the FSCS in the U.K. or FDIC in the U.S.A.
+However in some countries P2P companies are regulated by some entity like the Financial Conduct Authority (FCA) in the U.K. and the Securities and Exchange Commission (SEC) in the U.S.A.

+If you do your research, Peer to Peer lending is as safe as virtually any other form of investment.
+However do not compare P2P to storing your capital in a bank account with government insurance.
+P2P is an investment, not a bank account.
 When investing through Peer to Peer lenders, as with most other investments, your capital is at risk and technically you could potentially lose it all.
 Although in my opinion, providing you remember the investment “Prime Directive” and diversify properly, it would take a financial disaster much worse than the 2008 financial crisis to lose everything.
-It would mean that every entity you loaned to would default.
+It would mean that every entity you loaned capital to would default.
 Unlikely in even the very worst scenarios.
 A couple of companies like Zopa.com in the U.K. and Prosper.com in the U.S.A came through the 2008 crisis and are still around today!
+When the 2008 crisis hit, investment returns went down for lenders, but most did not lose their capital.

-Personally I don’t invest anything that I can’t afford to lose.
-That doesn’t mean it’s money that I can just throw away, it means that if the worst-case scenario did happen, I wouldn’t be bankrupt, but it sure as heck would hurt!
+Personally I don’t invest anything that I can’t afford to lose in a wort case scenario.
+That doesn’t mean it’s money that I can just throw away, it means that if the worst-case scenario did happen, I wouldn’t be bankrupt, but it sure as heck would hurt and cause me a lot of problems!

 Risks of Peer to Peer Lending